TanwiSharma54/Cookbook/DesignDocuments/WeeklyReflection.md

 Tasks Completed:

-Chose a project goal
+Chose a project goal.

-Reviewed numerous APIs for suitability
+Reviewed numerous APIs for suitability.

-Create project repository on GitHub
+Create project repository on GitHub.

-Create project structure in intellij and push
+Create project structure in intellij and push.

 Add link to list of indie projects in student repo.

 Week 4